Tohots/Tohots/README.md

 - 👋 Hi, I’m @Tohots
-- I will cratea clash rule
+- I will create clash rule

 <!---
 Tohots/Tohots is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.